welkincloud-io/welkin-release-notes/README.md

 - WEL-6076 (WS-1755) - Permanent phone fields are required in UI, but not in Designer.
 Fixed the issue with Primary and Secondary phone fields in patient profile shown as required in the Care portal, although these fields are not set to be required in Designer.
 - WEL-6053 (WS-1736) - Unable to scroll in global search.
 Fixed the issue with global search when it was not possible to scroll through the search results and the list reached the bottom of the screen.
 - WEL-5920 (WS-1622) - Not possible to open the 2nd page of the Unrecognized Communication.
 Fixed the issue where the system did not open the 2nd page of the Unrecognized Communication and takes the user back to the 1st page.
+- WEL-6100 (WS-1734) - Forms on iOS Safari not auto sized.
+Fixed autoresizing issue for PFA links, the content automatically sizes to fit the browser page.
+- WEL-6079 (WS-1779, WS-1759, WS-1816) - Invalid behavior of assessments in encounters.
+Fixed a bug that one assessment record could be assigned to several encounters at the same time.
+At the moment there can be a connection one specific assessment one encounter.

 # Hotfix Release notes: Version 2022.8.2.1